Thameslink Programme

 The Thameslink Programme, originally Thameslink 2000, was a £6 billion project in south-east England to upgrade and expand the Thameslink rail network to provide new and longer trains between a wider range of stations to the north and to the south of London.
-The development facilitated new cross-London journeys, which means that passengers no longer have to change trains in London.
+The development facilitated new cross-London journeys, which means that fewer passengers have to change trains in London.
 Work included platform lengthening, station remodelling, new railway infrastructure, and new rolling stock.
 The project was originally proposed in 1991 following the successful introduction of the initial Thameslink service in 1988.
 After many delays, planning permission was granted in 2006 and funding was approved in October 2007.
 Work started in 2009 and was completed on 18 September 2020, although trains over the new routes began running in 2018.